JumpSushi/Eink-PDA-thing/README.md

 Hello, World!

-My school recently banned phones and made us put it in a bag (like every sensible school), so i'm making this e-paper thing in "retailiation".
+My school recently banned phones and made us put it in a bag (like every sensible school), so i'm making this e-paper thing in ~"retailiation"~.
 It should be able to check:

 Timetable (implemented)
 Bulletin  (implemented)